 About Study Abroad in Montpellier, France

 Live and study in Montpellier, one of France’s fastest growing cities and an emerging cultural and educational center.
 Within easy reach of both mountains and the Mediterranean, and home to 100,000 university students, Montpellier is a young, vibrant city with a centuries-old history of intellectual advances and social tolerance.
-It is the ideal place for an introduction to French language and culture.
+It is the ideal place to experience French language and culture.

-Based at the Paul Valéry University, the liberal arts division of the University of Montpellier, this program also provides access to the highly regarded medical, engineering and law departments through an extremely flexible course structure.
-Choose from a mix of special courses with US and foreign students and regular University of Montpellier courses with French students.
+Based at Paul Valéry University and at the University of Montpellier, this program provides access to humanities, engineering, sciences, and business courses through an extremely flexible course structure.
+Choose from a mix of special courses for study aboad students and regular courses with French students.

 Housing & Meals

-Homestays provide a vital connection to the local culture and social life, as well as the opportunity to experience daily life of the French.
+Homestays provide a vital connection to the local culture and social life, as well as the opportunity to experience French daily life.
 Host families provide breakfast and dinner during the week and all meals on the weekend.
-Housing is not provided during program breaks unless specifically arranged.
-Host families are usually located in the suburbs, approximately 45 minutes by bus, tram and foot from the city center and from campus.
+They are usually located in the suburbs, within 45 minutes from the city center and from campus via public transit.

-Live with other program participants in apartments, usually located in town and approximately 30 to 45 minutes by foot and tram from the University and downtown Montpellier.
-You will share the apartment with two to four other students from the program, often with two people (of the same gender) sharing a room.
-The program fee for this option does not include meals, utilities or the apartment deposit.
-See the Fees information for additional costs.
-If you have special dietary needs and/or intend to have an active social life with frequent evenings out, this is a good option for you.
+Live with other program participants in apartments, usually located in town and approximately 20–30 minutes from the university and downtown Montpellier.
+You will share the apartment with 1–2 other students from the program, occasionally with two people of the same gender sharing a room.
+The program fee for this option does not include meals, utilities, or the $500 security deposit.
+See the Fees page for additional costs.
+If you have special dietary needs or intend to have an active social life with frequent evenings out, this is a good option.

-Three excursions are included each term to introduce you to the unique character of southern France.
+Multiple day-long excursions are included each term to introduce you to the unique character of southern France.
 In addition, the program’s social and administrative assistants organize activities to familiarize you with the city and provide you with opportunities to meet French students.
-Optional longer trips at an extra cost may also be organized by the program.
-Past trips have included skiing in the Alps and a trip to Morocco.

 - Strengthen French linguistic skills